wp-plugins/kimili-flash-embed/readme.txt

 > `fvars=" href = ${document.location.href;} ; date = ?{date('F j, Y');} ; name = Johnny Bravo "`

 FVERSION
 You can specify what version of the flash player is required to play your movie.
-Defaults to 6.
+Defaults to 8.0.0 or whatever you set as the default in the options.

 LOOP
 (true, false) - Specifies whether the movie repeats indefinitely or stops when it reaches the last frame.
 The default value is true if this attribute is omitted.